2020–21 Australian bushfire season: Queensland (Fraser Island)

 A large bushfire was started on 14 October 2020 by an illegal campfire within the Duling Camp Zone of Eastern Beach on Fraser Island.
 It impacted multiple communities and caused people to flee their homes as it burned out of control.

 In early December interstate assistance, including from the New South Wales Rural Fire Service who provided a Boeing 737-300 Large Air Tanker waterbombing aircraft, was used to fight the fire as Happy Valley township was threatened.
-Early in the morning (3:35am) the Queensland Fire and Emergency Services (QFES) issued an emergency warning in which residents were advised to "leave immediately".
-High temperatures of 32 C, and strong winds hindered fire fighting and QFES Director Brian Cox said "A lot of this fire is burning in inaccessible country …".
+Early in the morning (3:35am) the Queensland Fire & Emergency Services (QFES) issued an emergency warning in which residents were advised to "leave immediately".
+High temperatures of 32 C, and strong winds hindered fire fighting and QFES Director Brian Cox said "A lot of this fire is burning in inaccessible country ...".

-Heavy rainfall in mid-December helped contain the fire and the QFES was able to hand control back to the Queensland Parks and Wildlife Service (QPWS).
+Heavy rainfall in mid-December helped contain the fire and the QFES was able to hand control back to the Queensland Parks & Wildlife Service (QPWS).
 This was the longest burning fire this fire season up to 14 December 2020 as it had been burning since October, over two months, and as of that date, more than half the island had been "blackened" by fire.
 The fire was still burning, but the island was safe for visitors though some walking trails and areas were still restricted for safety.
 The island reopened on 15 December.

 The area burnt by the fire was estimated at 87,000 hectare.
 It is expected that the burned areas will successfully regenerate.

 Four men, aged 21 to 24, were charged over the bushfire and on 21 January 2021 at Hervey Bay Magistrates Court two of the four pled guilty to one count each of "unlawfully lighting a fire and leaving a fire unattended", were fined A$667 on each offence, and did not have a conviction recorded.
 The other two were charged with "unlawfully lighting a fire" but had their cases adjourned to 11 February.
 A 17-year-old minor was allegedly involved, but not charged and is instead being dealt with through the Youth Justice Act due to his age.